Seyed-ALI-Dashti/Seyed-ALI-Dashti/README.md

 - 👋 Hi, I’m Seyed ALI Dashti
-- 👀 I’m interested in Web programming،Especially a group
+- 👀 I’m ierested in web programming
 - 🌱 I’m currently learning Web programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :